datanav/docs/hub/features/notifications-feature.rst

    Failed to establish a new connection*name resolution

-, depending on which part(s) of the errormessage the user is interested in.
+, depending on which part(s) of the error message the user is interested in.

 Tip: there is no need for wildcards at the start and/or end of the pattern; if the pattern matches *anywhere* in the value the notification-rule will trigger.